lifesavers/calendar/README.md

 Do We Want A Mod 13, Remander 1 or Mod 12 Remainder 5 Calendar for the next 1000 Years?
 ========================================================================================

 lifesaver labs, the Pax-modified Calendar, is a robust simplification of the Calendar that stops the swirling confusion of a "Remainder 5" Shift at the end of every Year, forcing unequal months, unpredictable weekday month kickoffs, and unstable anniversary⁵ memories.
-This Calendar is Consistent with All Known Religious Faiths, and Releases  Namespace last taken by the vanities of Julius Caesar and Augustus Caesar for at least 20 of 22 Major Nomic Naming Contests, each of which can be labeled with a Franklin-like Ancient and Modern Blend of Calendrical Aims, Virtues, and Interdisciplines of Mind.
+This Calendar is Consistent with All Known Religious Faiths, and Releases  Namespace last taken by the vanities of Julius Caesar and Augustus Caesar for at least 20 of 22 Major Nomic Naming Contests, each of which can be labeled with a [Franklin-like Ancient and Modern Blend of Calendrical Aims, Virtues, and Interdisciplines of Mind][Franklin Calendar].

+The "Franklin Calendar" of Virtues, it just so happens, [Numbers Up to 13][13_Franklin_Virtues], just like the "Open Namespace" Months on this Calendar.
+This becomes an Automatic Franklin Calendar with 13 Months and 28 Opportunities, in Each Month, to Become Healthier, Hhomier, more Hhouse and Hhouseholder, Better, Happier. i want to preserve as much creative space as possible on this Calendar. i would just __suggest__ two Months in English -∆  - Ænglish that have survived my most Exhaustive Search, the sort in which i spend weeks in revery with langauge with electric attachment to the Words that Select the Most, under constantly Refined, ever more Parametric and Perfect Search Rules, with no Expectation or Anticipation that these, at this Stage, in undergoing research by as many as 10 Billion Theoretical Max Be⁴ings, deciding this Question for not just One but Several Centuries, might posit will be Adopted.
+The Months, even less than currency names, can not change more often than every Century⁵ without throwing the students of Hherstory⁵.

+To demonstrate the value of these Two Month Nomic Samples, i will later release small Case Narratives to demonstrate how hhumanistic these months might help Us and All Be⁴, but exercise Your Imagination, in everyday n-counters' and You might see the sense of adding these or even better Wisdoms to the Calendar of Virtues:
+1. "Teaching": Abbrev.
+"Teach", "Tea";
+2. "Recycle": Abbrev.
+"Re", "Rec", "Cycle"

+Teaching, Teach, Tea is going to be hard to beat, i suspect, especially over Summer Learning and its evil twin and imposter, Summer Learning Loss.
+Recycle may be as strong, but it's of and in the Material World.. it has a different Character and Feel of Cycling than Tea, Teach, Teaching Cycles.

+You have many Questions on the Process of Conversion, and the Confusions that will come in the Days where Systems are "Pushed, Pulled, and Lock.ed⁺ Into Place." i have settled as many of the Broad Strokes as i can, and with the Understanding that too much dilatory debate can Unharbor this Work for 017, i have worked on it as Centripetally (in Center-Seeking, Central Accelerations) as i could to minimize the cost and improve the effect of the Change, over a Long-sighted Timeframe that, for everyone, will simplify to much less Work over the Years.

 Please check the Print Design Assets for Guidance on the Conversion Year Mnemonics, which You can cut out and carry with You anywhere You go, and remix and readapt for any hhome and hhouse timespace-planning and -packing, timespace-folding and -unfolding environment You're in.
 More description will be forthcoming, some of which can be seen below.

+Hhackers and Hhomemakers and Children of the World, Let's Unite and Get this Job Done.
+It's a Gift Worth Giving to Each Other for the Upcoming New Year's Cradle.
+Running this forward, a Dv Standard that builds from here seems to be Among the Most Centuries-Altaring Life Monuments wei can complete for the New Year's of 017.

+Remainder 5 can't win over Remainder 1, can it?

 Conversion Catalysts